Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

 ./scripts/01-prep-aws-objects.sh
 ```

 2. The documentation to [Deploy the Management Cluster to Amazon EC2 with the CLI](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-mgmt-clusters-aws-cli.html) explains that the `tanzu management-cluster create` cli command requires a configuration file that identifies the configuration values for your management cluster.
+While sane defaults have been chosen, make sure Tanzu supported machine types are selected to match those available in the region selected.
+The tanzu UI displays the canonical list of supported machine types.
 The script below will copy a template configuration file for AWS from this lab, and then replace the values with the specific configuration found in your `$PARAMS_YAML` file.
 Run this script to complete the deployment.

 ```bash
 ./scripts/02-deploy-aws-mgmt-cluster.sh